ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 ## Introduction

 The Fediverse, a decentralized network of social media platforms, offers an alternative to traditional, centralized platforms.
 However, its growth and sustainability face significant challenges due to a lack of viable monetization options.

+Currently, the Fediverse relies heavily on volunteers for server maintenance and moderation, and on donations for financial resources.
+This model, while embodying the community spirit of the Fediverse, is not scalable.
+As the network expands, the demand for resources also increases, straining the current model.
+Furthermore, content creators lack a reliable way to monetize their work, limiting the diversity and quality of content.

-Server maintenance and moderation require financial resources, and relying solely on volunteers and donations is not scalable.
-This document proposes a decentralized advertising system built atop the ActivityPub protocol as a solution to these challenges.
-The system aims to provide relevant, user-controlled advertising that respects privacy, offers robust monetization, and seamlessly integrates with the existing ActivityPub ecosystem.
+This document proposes a solution to these challenges: a decentralized advertising framework built on the ActivityPub protocol.
+This framework aims to provide relevant, user-controlled advertising that respects privacy, offers robust monetization, and integrates seamlessly with the existing ActivityPub ecosystem.

 ## Goals